53513 - Certified Information System Security Professional (CISSP) prep class

-The book is included in the course fee.
+The book and exam voucher are included in the course fee.

 The course is taught by an instructor in person who holds a CISSP designation and has practical application in all of the domains.
 The instructor has taught the class at UMW previously and is ISC² certified.